leeeaaa/PneumoniaDetection/README.md

 ## Dataset and Features
 Our work is based on a data set found on kaggle [2].

+The X-ray images are from patients age one to five from Guangzhou Women and Children's Medical Center [4].

 The dataset contains 5,856 labeled X-ray thorax images (JPEG).
-These iamges are split into to sets, a training set and a test set.
+These images are split into to sets, a training set and a test set.
 Each set is divided into two sets, NORMAL and PNEUNOMIA.
 For training we have 5,232 images divided into 1,349 NORMAL and 3,883 PNEUMONIA.
 To test the algorithm we have 624 images divided into 234 NORMAL and 390 PNEUMONIA.

 |                 | Total | Training set | Test set |
 | --------------- | ----- | ------------ | -------- |
 |Number of Images | 5,856 | 5,232        |  624     |
 |Percentage       | 100%  | 89,34%       | 10,66%   |

-The original image size varies and is extremely big, so we wrote a python script to down scale all images to size 224x224.
+The original image size varies and is extremely big, so we wrote a python script to down scale all images.

+In order to compare the performance between two different image resolutions we decided to scale the images to 224x224 and 56x56.
 You can find the python script in the repository (PythonImageScaler.py).

 Because of the fact that we use grayscale images we only need one color attribute per pixel, instead of three (RGB).
-The X-ray images are from patients age one to five from Guangzhou Women and Children's Medical Center [4].

 Example for a NORMAL X-ray thorax:

 ![NORMAL](/scaled_chest_xray/test/NORMAL/NORMAL-1049278-0001.jpeg)